 When sending marketing materials to customers, we may have the option to rely on your consent or legitimate interest.

-We only use legitimate interests for marketing if we have assessed that the information being sent is beneficial to the customer, and have weighed our interests against your own and there is little to no risk posed, the method and content
+We only use legitimate interests for marketing if we have assessed that the information being sent is beneficial to the customer and have weighed our interests against your own and there is little to no risk posed, the method and content is non-intrusive, and the material being sent is something you would usually expect to receive.

 Cookies, analytics and traffic data